-Student Services shall serve as advisors to students who are not admitted.
+Student Services shall serve as advisors to students who are not admitted to a program.

 Educational Philosophy

 The IIRP Graduate School offers graduate degrees and professional development programs that promote learning, personal growth, and social responsibility among its students by integrating the core concepts of restorative practices in all teaching and learning activities.